+The purchase of generators and the installation of warning sirens have been identified to mitigate the losses resulting from these hazards.
+The purchase of generator(s) would provide back-up power at the local shelter/township hall.
+Storms throughout the year cause the loss of power, which puts the elderly and medically disabled at risk.
+The purchase of generator(s) would provide a haven for those families in times of crises.
 The second item, installation of warning sirens would benefit the entire community.
 There are insufficient warning sirens currently in the Township.
 Adding additional sirens to warn the public of extreme weather conditions (and other emergencies as well) would provide a more complete warning system in the township.

 2. Second tier of most significant hazards consists of horse-drawn vehicles and infrastructure failure.
 There are traffic concerns with horse-drawn vehicles and the lack of proper lighting of the vehicle.
 This has resulted in many accidents, often fatal.

 To address the matter, creating a general awareness of the horse-drawn vehicles to the general public and educating the Amish of the dangers of travelling without proper lights would be beneficial.
 Many of the infrastructure concerns are the result of severe weather conditions.
 Providing a source of power during these times would address this matter.

-Third tier of most significant hazards are structural fires.
+3. Third tier of most significant hazards are structural fires.
 The township does not have a full-time fire staff.

-Therefore, educating the public on ways to prevent structural fires would prove to be most beneficial.
+Educating the public on ways to prevent structural fires would prove to be most beneficial.